 On this trip to Busan, I wanted to spend some time outside of the city and explore a little more of the rural Jeollanam region in the southern region of South Korea.
 I visited Gwangju a few years back on a whim – this time around I headed to Suncheon 순천 and found it a serene escape from busy Busan.
-Here’s my guide on things to do in Suncheon if you only have a weekend to spare, and how to get around on public transport in Suncheon for budget travellers.
+Here’s my 2-day Suncheon itinerary with a list of things to do in Suncheon if you only have a weekend to spare, and some tips on how to get around on public transport in Suncheon for budget travellers.